Posted on Leave a comment

 The most common sprain is a lateral ankle sprain, also known as rolling the ankle.

-First of all, you, it is strongly advised to seek professional medical attention if any of the following conditions are observed:
+🔔 Before starting treatment, it’s important to seek professional medical attention if any of the following are present:

 • An open wound